Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Proposal: kernel-based weighting ( )

 Calibrating through this kernel transformation achieves balance on a wide range of non-linear functions of $X$, without requiring the researcher to pre-specify them.
 For example, as we will show in Section \ref{sec:application}, $\kpop$ achieves balance on the interaction of education level, region, and race in a 2016 U.S. Presidential survey without requiring the researcher to have foreknowledge of its importance, much less requiring specific knowledge that Midwestern, white voters with lower levels of educational attainment must be accounted for in the survey weights to yield accurate national predictions.

-A further intuition for this approach in a survey weighting framework follows from this logic of similarity: to replace $X_i$ with $K_i$ (and thus $\X$ with $\K$) is to describe each observation not with its covariate coordinates but with a measure of its similarity to a number of ``landmarks'' in the covariate space, one for each observation in the sample.
-Choosing weights that produce equal means of $K_i$ for the sample and target population thus implies that the average distance of observations to sample member $j$ is made the same in the sample and target population, for all $j$.
-For a review of this approach, see \cite{hazlett2020kernel}, which also discusses how approximate balance on a kernel transformation approximately equates the multivariate distribution of $X$ in the two groups, \textit{as it would be estimated by a corresponding kernel density estimator}.
+Another view of what these weights achieved, discussed in \cite{hazlett2020kernel}, is that approximate balance on a kernel transformation approximately equates the multivariate distribution of $X$ in the two groups, \textit{as it would be estimated by a corresponding kernel density estimator}.
 We also note closely related work on kernel-based balancing and imbalance metrics including \cite{wong2018kernel, yeying2018kernel, kallus2020generalized}. \cite{tarr2021estimating} consider a related approach implemented by interpreting the Lagrange coefficients estimated in a support vector machine with such a kernel as weights.